EndRay/synth/README.md

 - to bind signal to output write "... => output"
 - all voices outputs become mixed in signal "voiceMix"

+# Changelog
+## First presentation
+- basic sequencer
+- parsing midi input
+- ability to play midi files
+- ability to describe synth structure
+- saving synths and their patches to the database
+- ugly but functional gui

 ## TODO
 ### sound things
 - [ ] Exponential envelope stages